 MODIFICATIONS I MADE:

-- 2/3’s of the recipe calls for 8 tbsp of butter, I lowered this to 6 tbsp.
+- ⅔’s of the recipe calls for 8 tablespoon of butter, I lowered this to 6 tbsp.

 - For the caramel sauce, I didn’t use package caramels and heavy cream, instead I made my own caramel sauce using butter, sugar, and evaporated milk.